RayBB/openlibrary-docs/Design-Pattern-Library.md

 Used to render forms in OpenLibrary
 (please help document me!)
 Some examples:
-- Search at top of [subject page](https://openlibrary.org/subjects/science)
+- Search at top of [subjects page](https://openlibrary.org/subjects/science)

 - the [edit a work page](https://openlibrary.org/works/OL69395W/Historie_of_the_raigne_of_King_Henry_the_Seventh/edit)